safaris since 1995

 Highlights of the Omo Valley Safari

-Driving south from Addis Ababa along the Rift Valley to Lake Lagano.
-Stopping to visit churches and the pre-historic archaeological site of Melka Kunture and the Stelae field of Tiya, World Heritage Site which typifies the country’s rich historical heritage.
+- heading south from Addis Ababa and along the Rift Valley to Lake Lagano.
+Visiting Melka Kunture and Stelae field of Tiya, a World Heritage Site

-Continuing south to the Omo Valley – home to the full diversity of the tribal groups in a further two World Heritage Sites: the Lower Valley of the Omo and the Konso Cultural Landscape.
+- then, continuing south to the Omo Valley which is home to two World Heritage Sites and tribes of the Lower Valley of the Omo and the Konso Cultural Landscape

-We’ll visit the small but important market towns of Dimeka and Turmi where the Hamar, Benna and other tribal groups meet every week.
-Further exploration to tribal villages of the Mursi beyond Mago National Park, the Daasanach near Omorate, the Karo people, the Erbore nomads, the Borena and others.
+- Then we’ll explore further to the tribal villages of the Mursi beyond Mago National Park.
+The Daasanach near Omorate, the Karo people, the Erbore nomads, the Borena and others.

-This is a long road journey.
-A good exploration of the Omo Valley with enough time to reflect on some extraordinary experiences between stops.
+This is a fairly long road journey but a good exploration of the Omo Valley with enough time to enjoy the passing scenery and to reflect on some extraordinary experiences between stops.

 Best time to explore the Omo Valley

-Travel in South Omo is very dependent on the seasonal rains.
-Traditionally we have the short rain in October and then the long rain in April and May.
+Travel in South Omo is very dependent on the seasonal rains when traditionally we have the short rain in October and then the long rain in April and May.

-Traveling south of main Jinka-Konso road or through the Mago National Park is essentially impossible if there’s been a lot of rain about.
-If the rains are early or late it could mean that March to June is off-limits
+But travelling south of main Jinka-Konso road or through the Mago National Park is essentially impossible if there has been heavy rain, which could mean that travelling between March and June is off-limits

 - November through to March are the driest and hottest months